-- Whisk the sugar, lemon zest, lemon juice and butter cubes in a small saucepan over medium-low heat (Use number 4 out of 10 on your stovetop dial).
+Whisk the sugar, lemon zest, lemon juice and butter cubes in a small saucepan over medium-low heat.

 - Once butter is melted, whisk in egg yolks, one at a time, incorporating thoroughly.
 Whisk constantly until the mixture thickens and bubbles start to come to the surface; about 15 minutes.
 You must whisk the entire time, or the eggs might curdle and cook separately from the curd.

-- Once the curd is thick and starting to boil, remove the pan from the heat, and let the curd cool slightly in the refrigerator until ready to use.
+Once the curd is thick and starting to boil, remove the pan from the heat, and push the curd through a fine mesh sieve into a clean container.
+Cool to room temperature.
+Then place curd in the refrigerator until ready to use.
 Curd will continue to thicken as it cools.
 Keep refrigerated.

 *If curd boils too soon and doesn't thicken: Mix 2-3 tsp of cornstarch with 2-3 tsp of COLD water or lemon juice.
 Whisk into boiling curd mixture; will thicken quickly.